 Some examples of this:

 1. Building an app, software, business model or product (digital or physical.)
 It can takes weeks or months to create these.
 You earn $0 dollars during this time, but then have the chance to launch what you created.
+Set up an online store to build a platform.

 2. Taking small side jobs (maybe free jobs) in a field you find interesting.
 Organic farming, graphic art, designing logos, editing, baking, public speaking, writing, coaching, home building with Habitat for Humanity, photography.
 You build your skills and knowledge of that industry paid for with just your time.